Jamie Galles: Open wheel racing

 Galles raced in the first ever season of the USF2000 in 1990.
 His best result was a third place at Willow Springs Raceway.
-The young driver also raced in the Sports Car Club of America Formula Continental class.
-At the SCCA National Championship Runoffs Galles placed eighteenth.
+He also raced in the Sports Car Club of America Formula Continental class.
+At the SCCA National Championship Runoffs, Galles placed eighteenth.

-For 1991 Galles stepped up to the Atlantic Championship.
+For 1991, Galles stepped up to the Atlantic Championship.
 For his second race, at Phoenix International Raceway, Galles score the pole position.
-The American finished his Swift DB-4 in third place.
-At the 1991 Molson Indy Vancouver Galles improved his best finish to a second place.
+He finished his Swift DB-4 in third place.
+At the 1991 Molson Indy Vancouver, Galles improved his best finish to a second place.
 He finished his debut season ninth in the standings.
-The driver from New Mexico returned for the 1992 Atlantic Championship season.
+Galles returned for the 1992 Atlantic Championship season.
 During the season Galles score one podium finish.
-In the streets of Long Beach the driver finished in second place.
+In the streets of Long Beach, he finished in second place.
 Galles placed seventh in the championship standings.
-The racing driver returned for a third and final season in the series in 1993.
-In the new Ralt RT-40 chassis Galles scored two finishes, at Circuit Gilles Villeneuve and the Molson Indy Vancouver.
-In the final season Galles placed tenth in the standings.
+He returned for a third and final season in the series in 1993.
+In the new Ralt RT-40 chassis, Galles scored two finishes, at Circuit Gilles Villeneuve and the Molson Indy Vancouver.
+In the final season, Galles placed tenth in the standings.

 Trans-Am

-For the 1994 season Galles switched to the Trans-Am Series.
+For the 1994 season, Galles switched to the Trans-Am Series.
 Galles joined the series in the second round at Mosport Park.
 After starting twelfth, Galles finished his Chevrolet Camaro in third place.
 This turned out to be the only podium finish of the season for Galles.
 Galles place eleventh in the championship standings.
-The star driver score three more podium finishes in the 1995 SCCA Trans-Am season.
+He scored three more podium finishes in the 1995 SCCA Trans-Am season.
 He was placed fifth in the standings, again in the Camaro.
 1996 was Galles's third and final season in the Trans-Am Series.
 He score his first win in the streets of Long Beach.
 A further three podium finishes placed Galles fourth in the championship standings.

 Off-road racing

 For 2012 Galles returned to racing.
 The Californian joined Brethel Industries in the High Desert Racing Association.
 Galles won the "Rockin' on the River" race near Laughlin, Nevada in the 7200 class.

-In 2013 Galles shared a drive with Jonatan Brenthel during the Baja 500 race.
+In 2013, Galles shared a drive with Jonatan Brenthel during the Baja 500 race.
 Despite technical difficulties at the start, the team placed second in the 7200 class.
 The team won the 7200 class championship in 2013.
-The following year the team with Galles, Jonathan Brenthel and Jordan Brenthel finished third in the Trophy Truck Spec class at the prestigious Baja 1000.
-The following year the team finished their heavily modifie Falken Tire Chevrolet Silverado in fifth place.
+The following year, the team with Galles, Jonathan Brenthel and Jordan Brenthel finished third in the Trophy Truck Spec class at the prestigious Baja 1000.
+The following year, the team finished their heavily modifie Falken Tire Chevrolet Silverado in fifth place.